-Native people of California: Their origin, language, arts, customs, religion, folklore, and music.
-Special emphasis on Southern California.
+Native people of California: Their origin, language, arts, customs religion, folklore, and music.
+Develop a dynamic comparative grid, focusing on the persistence of tribal identities and evolution of socio-economic changes and cultural practices over time; Special emphasis on Southern California.

-ANTH 155 Ancient Civilizations of Meso America (3)
+ANTH 155 Ancient Civilizations of Meso America